jincio/personalSite/content/home/media.md

 # Order that this section appears on the page.
 weight: 59

-title: Featured Media
+title: Featured Media/Posts
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: media
+  page_type: post
   # Choose how many pages you would like to display (0 = all pages)
   count: 2
   # Filter on criteria